 Prioritizing and Addressing Risks

 Prioritize the identified risks based on their potential impact and likelihood of occurrence.
 Start by addressing high-impact, high-likelihood risks first, and progressively work on mitigating other risks based on the risk assessment.
 Regularly review and update your risk assessment as new threats emerge and your organization evolves, ensuring your cybersecurity strategies stay effective and up to date.
+Work with experts such as Corodata to protect your most sensitive information and safeguard it in a secure off-site location.

 Employee Training & Awareness